xijunw/HP-Z840-Hackintosh-Opencore/README.md

 * Wake up from sleeping causes a reboot since RTSmemFix has not finished and I have no intention to finish it.
 The machine will be kept runing for computation.
 * Mac fan control could not read any fan speed data thus there is no way to control fan speed.

+USB Map for HP Z840
+* Front USB3.0 Port 1-4 (Up to down)
+*   Port 1: HS13 SSP4
+*   Port 2: HS10 SSP4
+*   Port 3: HS09 SSP4
+*   Port 4: HS14 SSP4
+*  Rear USB3.0 Port 1-4 (Left to right)
+*   Port 1: HS03 SSP6
+*   Port 2: HS04 SSP5
+*   Port 3: HS06 SSP2
+*   Port 4: HS05 SSP1
+*  Rear USB2.0 Port 1-2
+*   Port 1: HS11
+*   Port 2: HS12
+** No EHC1/EHC2/XHCI rename was comitted even it as suggested by the guide.
+Ports do not work properly after renaming.
+** Both USBmap Tool and Hackintool did not work properly on the target machine for unknown reason.
+My mapping was hand picked through IORegistryExplorer on a existing map file for X99.

 Credit
 * Apple
 * Opencore Team